2xPower/Unifi-controller-and-nvr/README.md

 # Unifi controller and nvr integration
 This application is for use with products from Ubiquiti Networks.
 The Unifi Controller and Unifi NVR to be more precise.
-The API's used to implement needed functionality are not supported for third-party developers, like myself, so they are subject to changed without notice.

 ## Use case
+I have some camera's in and around my home.
+Camera's that monitor the edges (front and back door, gate, backyard) should record all motion events.
-I have some camera's in my home.
-Those camera's should not record while family members are on premise.
+But the camera's in my kitching, living room, etc should not record while family members are on premise.
-But when we are not at home, the camera's should start recording motion events.
+As soon as no one is at home though, the camera's should start recording motion events.

 # Getting started
 - [Download](https://github.com/2xPower/Unifi-controller-and-nvr/releases) the build for your system and unzip in a suitable location